felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 # Rules of Collaborative Bananagrams

-**Collaborative Bananagrams** is very similar to Banana Solitaire, one of the [four official variants included in the Banangrams rules](/img/bananagrams-variants.jpg).
+**Collaborative Bananagrams** is very similar to Banana Solitaire, one of the [four official variants included in the Bananagrams rules](/img/bananagrams-variants.jpg).
 Here are the adapted rules:

 1. Unzip the Banana bag, grab a handful of tiles (~21) and place them